Necoo33/neormgo/README.md

 It has almost everything that an engineer can want from orm and it's Query, schema And table builders tested in different situations.

+It supports mysql, postgresql, sqlite and microsoft sql server.

 ## Examples

 ### Initialization